skynettx/raptor/README.md

 ### Linux
 Please remember to install the required dependencies lib-sdl2.
 In some distros there is an extra libsdl2-dev package like Debian or Ubuntu.
 You can use the projectfile for CodeBlocks under `gcc\`.
-Otherwise you can use cmake.
-To use cmake type in the root of the repository:
+Otherwise you can use CMake.
+To use CMake type in the root of the repository:
 ```
 mkdir build
 cd build